nextflow-io/website/content/podcast/2023/ep14_summer_podcast_release_highlights.md

-title=Episode 14: Summer podcast season, Nextflow release highlights. episode=14
-description=Episode 14: Summer podcast season, Nextflow release highlights. date=2023-05-22
-type=podcast
-subtype=News and Views
+title=Summer podcast season, Nextflow release highlights. episode=14 description=Welcome back to the Summer 2023 series of the Channels Podcast!
+In this episode we kick things off with some of the highlights from the latest Nextflow releases.
+There were a lot of goodies in there.. date=2023-05-22 type=podcast subtype=News and Views